Esri/Esri-Ozone-Map-Widget/README.md

 #### [ArcGIS OWF Map Widget](https://github.com/Esri/Next-Century/tree/master/owf-map-widget)

-A more complex map widget.
+A resusable map widget that supports CMWAPI v1.1 widget interactions.
 This widget includes a few common ArcGIS JavaScript map controls for map view manipulation and allows the plotting of map layers through the CMWAPI.
 Additionally, it includes a basic Overlay Manager for displaying and manipulating map Overlays and Features as defined by the CMWAPI.
 This widget leverages the CMWAPI 1.1 Specification Implementation and the ArcGIS CMWAPI Adapter modules described below.

 #### [ArcGIS OWF Context Map Widget](https://github.com/Esri/Next-Century/tree/master/owf-context-map-widget)